 Approximating Nerio's density with that of our Moon, we obtain for the Roche radius \citep[Section 7.1]{Mars}: \ba r_{\rm R}\s=\,2.32\,R\,=\,7.8184\times 10^6\;\mbox{m}\,\;. \ea Consequently, by equation (\ref{Omega}), the Martian spin rate at the moment of Nerio's crossing the Roche limit is \ba \Omega_{\rm R}\s=\s-\s X\sqrt{r_{\rm R}}\s+\s C \s=\,1.4823\times 10^{-4}\;\mbox{rad~s}^{-1}\,\;, \ea as illustrated by Figure \ref{Figure_3}.

-Needless to say, the fourth and third decimal points in the above values are unreliable because of the uncertainties in Nerio's mass and in Mars' radius prior to the LHB.
-Figure \ref{Figure_5} shows the sensitivity of dynamics $\Omega_{\rm R}$ to Nerio's mass $M_m$, the range of this mass being established by the double inequality (\ref{refinedM}).
+The fourth and third decimal points in the above values are unreliable because of the uncertainties in Nerio's mass and in Mars' radius prior to the LHB.
+Figure \ref{Figure_5} shows the sensitivity of $\Omega_{\rm R}$ to Nerio's mass $M_m$.
+The range of this mass is established by the double inequality (\ref{refinedM}).